-2.11 Sorting Bytes on Python 3
+2.11 Sorting Bytes

-Python 3 is rather strict about comparing strings and bytes, and this can make it difficult to deal with collections of both.
+Python is rather strict about comparing strings and bytes, and this can make it difficult to deal with collections of both.
 Because of the challenge of guessing which encoding should be used to decode a bytes array to a string, natsort does not try to guess and automatically convert for you; in fact, the official stance of natsort is to not support sorting bytes.
-Instead, some decoding convenience functions have been provided to you (see Help With Bytes On Python 3) that allow you to provide a codec for decoding bytes through the key argument that will allow natsort to convert byte arrays to strings for sorting; these functions know not to raise an error if the input is not a byte array, so you can use the key on any arbitrary collection of data.
+Instead, some decoding convenience functions have been provided to you (see Help With Bytes) that allow you to provide a codec for decoding bytes through the key argument that will allow natsort to convert byte arrays to strings for sorting; these functions know not to raise an error if the input is not a byte array, so you can use the key on any arbitrary collection of data.

 '''

 from natsort import as_ascii

 a = [b'a', 14.0, 'b']

-# On Python 2, natsorted(a) would would work as expected.

-# On Python 3, natsorted(a) would raise a TypeError (bytes() < str())
+# natsorted(a) would raise a TypeError (bytes() < str())

 natsorted(a, key=as_ascii) == [14.0, b'a', 'b']

 True

 '''